 And when served up with some bread for dunking (specifically these fluffy honey yeast rolls)!?
 It’s meal-time heaven!

-- You can absolutely use low-sodium chicken broth in place of the vegetable broth.
+- You can absolutely use low-sodium chicken broth in place of the vegetable broth if you don’t need to keep this vegan / vegetarian.
 And if you can’t find fire-roasted diced tomatoes, regular ones work just fine as well!

 - Not feeling the black beans?
 Kidney beans are also awesome here.